andreyto/galaxy_r_api_workshop/README.md

   bash -c "supervisorctl stop docker; service docker stop; service docker start; startup"
 ```

+### In your Chrome Web browser at the address `localhost:8080`:

+- You should see a tool section on the left called R Tools.
+Under that, you should see a tool called "r_tool".
+- Run the tool providing as input the `rds` file that you uploaded into Galaxy previously
+- Once the output dataset status turns to finished (green), click on the eye icon to view the plot saved in the PDF format
+- On your host, explore the content of the files that we bind-mounted from the cloned repository in order to get the
+  tool deployed and working.
+Notice how we configured the local runner in `config/job_conf.xml` to execute Docker containers,
+  and how the tool's XML definition file declares the dependency as a container.

 **Notes**:
 - When Docker inside the container pulls images, they do not get saved between container
   restarts.
 Expect to wait each time after a restart for the full pull when you run the tool